 2. Determine Your Prospective Customers’ Needs

-- College teachers are looking for books that could be used as textbooks or for supplementary material.
+- College teachers are looking for books that could be used as textbooks or for supplemental material.
 They need information that is presented sequentially with discussion questions at the end of each chapter and perhaps an accompanying instructors guide.

 - Students need concise, clear, and inexpensive information that will give them the facts they need to find a job quickly.